Skip to main content

 Mediation and Negotiation

-Minnesota courts often encourage mediation in custody and visitation disputes.
+Minnesota courts often encourage mediation in custody and parenting time disputes.
 We prepare you thoroughly and negotiate parenting terms that reflect your child's genuine needs and your rights as a parent.

 6